xiphonics/picoTracker/usermanual/content/pages/commands.md

 **sets the tempo to hex value –bb.**

 - TPO 0000 is safe and doesn't effect the tempo at all.
-- TPO 003C (60bpm) is the lowest acceptable value and TPO 0190 (400bpm) is the highest acceptable value
+- TPO 003C (60bpm) is the lowest acceptable value and TPO 0190 (400bpm) is the highest acceptable value.
+  Values outside the allowable range will be clamped to the nearest value within the range.

 ## VEL --bb